 Fire ants range in color from red-brown to black, and grow up to 1/4 inch in length.
 They build nests or mounds about 1 foot high, usually in grassy areas like lawns and pastures.
-Unlike most anthills, fire ant nests have no single entrance.
+Unlike most anthills, fire ant nests don’t have just one entrance.
 The ants crawl all over the hill.

-Treat mild sting reactions by washing the affected area with soap and water and covering with a bandage.
+Treat mild sting reactions by washing the affected area with soap and water and covering it with a bandage.
 Applying ice can reduce the pain.
 Topical treatments include over-the-counter steroid creams and antihistamines to reduce pain and itch.

-- sudden difficulty with breathing
+- sudden difficulty breathing

 The best way to avoid fire ant stings is to stay away from fire ants.
 If you see a nest, resist the temptation to disturb it.
 Wear shoes and socks when working and playing outside.
 If you are attacked by fire ants, move away from the nest and brush the ants off with a cloth or while wearing gloves so they can’t sting your hands.

 Fire ant colonies are hard to destroy.
 There are some poisonous baits that when applied regularly may get rid of fire ants.
 The most common is a pesticide called piretherine.
 The best time to use bait against fire ants is during the fall, when ants are less active.
 Professional pest control companies treat fire ants where they are common.
 Dousing a fire ant hill with boiling water can also be effective for killing the ants, but it is also likely to cause the survivors to attack.

 Fire ants are a growing problem in the southern United States.
 Avoid them whenever you can, and take basic protective measures when going outside, such as wearing shoes and socks.
 Be on the lookout for a severe allergic reaction in anyone who has been stung, and get emergency medical help if needed.